-Never trash anyone behind their back – everyone is connected – That was the best piece of advice I received when I moved to Newcastle more than ten years ago.
+Never trash anyone behind their back – everyone is connected – That was the best piece of advice I received when I moved to Newcastle fifteen years ago.
 It’s valuable advice as the longer I live in this region, the more I realise how intertwined it is.
 It’s best to avoid talking about someone until you know who they know.

 I’ve lost track of how many times I’ve mentioned someone in passing and it turns out that it’s someone’s cousin, school friend, neighbour, sister-in-law, coworker, ex-boyfriend, real estate agent or kid’s sports coach.
 Or when I meet someone new and it happens that they know someone else that I know.

 In some cases, it’s a few people I know and I wonder why we haven’t met before.
 Or my favourite is when you turn up to an event like a kids birthday party or barbecue and run into friends who you didn’t even realise knew the host prompting the question “How do you know so-and-so?”

 It’s my opinion that here in the Newcastle region, there’s only two degrees of separation between anyone living here.
 Six degrees of separation refers to the theory that everyone on earth can be connected by six introductions, through a chain of a “friend of a friend” E.g. I know Lou who knows Greg who knows Shaz who knows Asha who knows Sean.